Best Practices for Memory Efficient Security Policies on ION Devices

 Prisma® SD-WAN software versions 6.3.6, 6.4.3, 6.5.3, and later introduce enhanced features and capabilities.
 While these innovations provide significant value, they can also increase memory utilization, particularly on ION models with limited memory capacity such as ION 1000, ION 1200, and ION 2000.

-In environments with extensive custom application definitions or large prefix lists within security policies, memory-intensive compilation processes may lead to resource exhaustion.
+In environments with extensive custom application definitions, large prefix lists or large number of security zones referenced within security policies, memory-intensive compilation processes may lead to resource exhaustion.
 This can result in instability or unexpected device behavior, including device reboots or loss of connectivity to Strata Cloud Manager, potentially requiring on-site recovery.

 The following sections outline best practices to help optimize memory usage and maintain platform stability.